 More commonly known for being associated as the home of vampires, Transylvania is full of beautiful landscape easily rivaling more popular destinations like Italy and Switzerland.
 Romania is also one of the cheapest countries to visit in Europe, even more so if you get out of the capital Bucharest to explore the Romanian countryside.

 While it's currently still too early to be booking next year's trip, before knowing when countries will start opening up to tourism.
-There's nothing stopping you from planning your dream vacation for 2021.
-Although 2020 has been difficult for the tourism industry, there are plenty of reasons 2021 will make a strong comeback, enticing would-be-travelers to take a well-needed vacation.
+There's nothing stopping you from planning your dream vacation for 2022.
+Although the last couple of years have been difficult for the tourism industry, there are plenty of reasons 2022 will make a strong comeback, enticing would-be-travelers to take a well-needed vacation.